BIGJRA/BIGJRA.github.io/rejuv.md

 After a conversation in his house, follow Ana to the Sapphire Museum.
 Talk to her, then follow her to the Lava Cookie house above.
 After that conversation, go back to Dylan’s and talk to her there.
-Talk to her once more in front of the Pokémon Center.
+Talk to her once more in front of the Pokemon Center.

 Use the boat to get to Teila Resort and go to the lighthouse area of the cave via the hole Amber fell through.
 You’ll get 5 *Lava Cookies!*